Annabelle Wallis

-Annabelle Wallis (born 5 September 1984) is an English actress.
-She is known for her roles as Jane Seymour in Showtime's period drama The Tudors (2009–2010), Grace Burgess in the BBC drama Peaky Blinders (2013–2022), Mia Form in the supernatural horror film Annabelle (2014), Jenny Halsey in the supernatural adventure film The Mummy (2017), Sandra in Silent Night (2021) and Madison Mitchell in the horror film Malignant (2021).
+Annabelle Frances Wallis (born 5 September 1984) is an English actress.
+She is known for her roles as Jane Seymour in Showtime's period drama The Tudors (2009–2010), Grace Burgess in the BBC drama Peaky Blinders (2013–2019), Mia Form in the supernatural horror film Annabelle (2014), Jenny Halsey in the supernatural adventure film The Mummy (2017), Rebecca Crosby in Tag (2018), Sandra in Silent Night (2021) and Madison Mitchell in the horror film Malignant (2021).

 Early life

-Wallis was born on 5 September 1984 in Oxford.
-Her maternal great-uncle was the Irish actor Richard Harris.
-Her English first cousins once removed include the actors Jared Harris, Jamie Harris, and the director Damian Harris.
+Wallis was born on 5 September 1984 in Oxford, Oxfordshire, England.
+Her maternal great uncle was Irish actor Richard Harris.
+Her first cousins once removed include English actors Jared Harris, Jamie Harris, and director Damian Harris.
 On her father's side, she is a descendant of English singer Marie Lloyd.
-Her older brother, Francis, is a director who has worked for fashion designer Michael Kors and singers Pixie Lott and Birdy.
+Her older brother Francis is a director who has worked for fashion designer Michael Kors and singers Pixie Lott and Birdy.

-She was raised in the Portuguese municipality of Cascais, to where her family emigrated when she was 18 months old.
-As a result of attending international schools, she speaks fluent English, Portuguese, French, and Spanish.
+She was raised in the Portuguese municipality of Cascais, where her family immigrated when she was 18 months old.
+As a result of attending international schools, she speaks fluent English, Portuguese, French and Spanish.

 Career

 2005–2012: Career beginnings

 In Portugal, Wallis appeared in several short films before she moved to London to pursue a career in film.
 In London, she did some advertisements and looked into drama schools before ultimately deciding to find an agent.

-In 2005 she landed a lead role in the Bollywood film Dil Jo Bhi Kahey... (or "Whatever the Heart Says").
-The film did not fare well at the box office.
-She landed small parts in True True Lie (2006) alongside Jaime King and Body of Lies (2008) in which she played Mark Strong’s girlfriend.
+In 2005 she landed a lead role in the Indian film Dil Jo Bhi Kahey..., but it did not fare well at the box office.
+She landed small parts in True True Lie (2006) alongside Jaime King; and Body of Lies (2008), playing Mark Strong’s girlfriend.
 She starred in the B-movie Steel Trap (2008).

-In television, her breakthrough was in season three of the Showtime drama series The Tudors (2009) as Jane Seymour.
-She replaced actress Anita Briem.
-In the following years, she starred in the television film The Lost Future (2010) alongside Sam Claflin and in the ABC series Pan Am (2011).
-The show was cancelled after one season due to a drop in viewership.
+In television, her breakthrough was in season three of the Showtime drama series The Tudors (2009) as Jane Seymour, where she replaced actress Anita Briem.
+In the following years, she starred in the television film The Lost Future (2010) alongside Sam Claflin; and in the ABC series Pan Am (2011), which was cancelled after one season.

-In 2011, she was directed by Madonna in W.E.: Wallis & Edouard and had a small part in X-Men: First Class.
+In 2011, she was directed by Madonna in W.E. and had a small part in X-Men: First Class.
 In 2012, she appeared in Jared Leto's documentary, Artifact, and in Snow White and the Huntsman, but was not credited.